isobelbutler/Website/README.md

 ## Planning

-Before starting building this site I chose the colour palette and created an initial design on Figma.
+Before building this site I chose the colour palette and created an initial design on Figma.
 I wanted something quite simple, with strong accent colours to keep the page interesting.
 The actual design of the site took a U-turn when I'd already built it.
 I felt like the strong accent colours weren't particularly reflective of who I am, and chose to go for a softer, more tonal palette, yet still with strong accent colours.
 This felt more inviting, and more of a personal website, rather than the original choices which in hindsight feel quite cold and corporate.

 When I go to find colours, I either use coolors.co or I browse websites and use an app called ColorSlurp to pick out and save colours I like.
 It means when I go to change a palette, I've already got a whole selection to choose from.